 Apparently Mark published a critique of Pagan Christianity some months back.
 I had no idea it existed except for the fact that people began telling me about it and asking if Mark had contacted me.

 For his own sake, I wish Mark had come to me and George to openly dialogue about our book before he had some organization review it.
 One of the reasons is that every argument in his critique had already been answered and refuted by Jon Zens in his response to Ben Witherington.
 Click here to read it.

 Mark’s review is simply a rehash of Witherington’s critique.
 There was nothing new in it.
 (You can also view my response to Witherington’s critique of Reimagining Church by clicking here.)

-If you know people who have read the critique that Mark published on Pagan Christianity and are wondering if there’s a response to it (or are open to read one), feel free to send them to this blog post.
+If you know people who have read the critique that Mark published on Pagan Christianity, and they are wondering if there’s a response to it (or are open to read one), feel free to send them to this blog post.
 Unfortunately, it’s impossible for our response to be placed on the actual critique because no comments are allowed on it.
 So no one can expose the errors in it.

-Now on that high note, here is my response to Jon’s critique.
+Now on that pleasant note, here is my response to Jon’s critique.

 June 1, 2010